 - Launch the app and you are ready to go!

-In the Ledger Wallet app you can see how much BTC you have, as well as send and receive BTC.
+In the Ledger Wallet app, you can see how much BTC you have, as well as send and receive BTC.
 You can add other coins to your wallet by downloading “Ledger Manager” from ledgerwallet.com/apps.
 Now open the app, connect the device, and download support for any coin you want.

 It’s useful to notice that you can receive BTC offline.
 Only “send”-transactions require connecting to the computer and using the app.
 When sending BTC, you have to confirm the transaction with your device.
 This confirmation will sign the transaction on the device and your private key will not leave your device.

-Setting up a paper wallet 100% offline
+How to store bitcoins & set up a paper wallet 100% offline